swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/06-BambuDay2.md

 The SG-NEx project provides aligned reads that can be used directly with Bambu, however sometimes, raw fastq reads might be provided instead of aligned reads.
 In that case, alignment must be done first and can be done as follows:

-Note that we are aligning the reads to the genome fasta and not the transcriptome fasta as ***Bambu*** uses intron junctions to distingush novel transcripts.
+Note that we are aligning the reads to the genome fasta and not the transcriptome fasta as ***Bambu*** uses intron junctions to distinguish novel transcripts.

 ```bash
 # download fastq from s3 bucket